Venezuelan opposition: 2014 protests

 In February 2014, amid an economic decline and high crime, Popular Will founder Leopoldo López started La Salida, campaign whose objective was to "find a peaceful, democratic and constitutional solution to the government of Nicolás Maduro".
 The government issued an arrest warrant against López, who turned himself in on 18 February and was imprisoned.

+Seats distribution after the 2015 parliamentary elections.